 Susan Phillips tells stories about the consequences of political decisions on people's every day lives.
-A native Philadelphian with roots in central Pennsylvania, Susan travels extensively around the state as both a reporter, and a hiker.
 She has worked as a reporter for WHYY since 2004.
 Susan's coverage of the 2008 Presidential election resulted in a story on the front page of the New York Times.
 In 2010 she travelled to Haiti to cover the earthquake.
-In 2010 she produced an award-winning series on Pennsylvania's natural gas rush called "The Shale Game."
+That same year she produced an award-winning series on Pennsylvania's natural gas rush called "The Shale Game."
+She received a 2013 Alfred I. duPont-Columbia University Journalism Award for her work covering natural gas drilling in Pennsylvania.
+She has also won several Edward R. Murrow awards for her work with StateImpact.
+In 2013/14 she spent a year at MIT as a Knight Science Journalism Fellow.
+She has also been a Metcalf Fellow, an MBL Logan Science Journalism Fellow and reported from Marrakech on the 2016 climate talks as an International Reporting Project Fellow.
 A graduate of Columbia School of Journalism, she earned her Bachelor's degree in International Relations from George Washington University.

 Issues That Matter.
 Close To Home.

 StateImpact is a project of NPR member stations dedicated to examining how state policy and issues affect people and communities.
 With reporting teams in six states, the project seeks to inform and engage communities through explanatory, data-driven, accountability journalism.
 Our reporters work to put the news in context, providing insight, background and analysis around focused policy topics.